McKenzie Wark: Work

-In Virtual Geography, published in 1994, Wark offers a theory of what she calls the 'weird global media event'.
+In Virtual Geography, published in 1994, Wark offers a theory of what she calls the "weird global media event".
 Examples given in the book include the stock market crash of 1987, the Tiananmen square demonstrations of 1989 and the fall of the Berlin Wall in 1989.
 She argues that the emergence of a global media space – a virtual geography – made out of increasingly pervasive lines of communication – vectors – was emerging as a more chaotic space than globalisation theory usually maintains.

-Much of Wark's early engagement in public debate occurred in the Australian post-marxist quarterly Arena, through a number of articles and exchanges about the character of real abstraction, the meta-ideological character of post-structuralism, and the consequences of these issues for emancipatory social theory.
+Much of Wark's early engagement in public debate occurred in the Australian post-Marxist quarterly Arena in the 1990s, through a number of articles and exchanges about the character of real abstraction, the meta-ideological character of post-structuralism, and the consequences of these issues for emancipatory social theory.

 In two subsequent books, The Virtual Republic, published in 1997, and Celebrities, Culture and Cyberspace (1999), Wark turned her attention to the national cultural space of Australia.
 The first of these works examines the so-called 'culture wars' of the 1990s as symptomatic of struggles over the redefinition of Australian national identity and culture in an age of global media.
 The second of these 'Australian' books looked at the transformation of a social democratic idea of the 'popular' as a political idea into a more market-based and media-driven popular culture.

 Both these studies grew out of Wark's experience as a public intellectual who participated in public controversies, mainly through her newspaper column in The Australian, a leading national daily.
 She developed an approach based on participant observation, but adapted to the media sphere.

-Wark describes the process of culture by which "the jolt of new experiences becomes naturalised into habit" or second nature and describes the information society as not being new but something that changes through culture the balance between space binding and time binding media.

 She further describes the concept of "third nature" or telesthesia, where devices such as television and the telephone create a platform which we use to communicate to people over large distances and not just a machine that we learn to operate individually.
 This is described in her book The Virtual Republic:

 While it may feel natural for some to inhabit this media-made world, I suspect there is a fundamental change here that has a lot of people just a bit spooked.
 It's no longer a case of making second nature out of nature, of building things and getting used to living in the world people build.
 I think it might be interesting to consider telesthesia to be something fundamentally different.
 What gets woven out of telegraph, telephone, television, telecommunications is not a second nature but what I call third nature.